ctnava/rxtechnotes/2_discovery_manufacture_logistics.md

 - Manufacturer maintains exclusive rights (~20 years) to offset research & development cost
 - Continuous monitoring of long-term safety and efficacy after the drug is released to the market

+##### Risk Evaluation & Mitigation Strategies (REMS)

+In some cases, the FDA may require additional safety measures for high-risk medications after they are brought to market.
+Established under the FDA Amendments Act of 2007, REMS are required safety programs for medications with known or potential serious risks that must be managed to ensure that the drug’s benefits outweigh its risks.

+Depending on the drug, a REMS program may include one or more of the following:

+- ***Medication guides*** or ***patient package inserts (PPIs)***
+- Prescriber training and certification requirements
+- Pharmacy certification and restricted dispensing systems
+- Enrollment of patients in registries or special monitoring programs

+> **Example**: The drug isotretinoin (Accutane), which can cause severe birth defects, is subject to a REMS program called iPLEDGE that requires prescribers, pharmacies, and patients to follow strict steps before dispensing or receiving the medication.

 ### Generic Drug Manufacturing

 Once a patent for a brand name drug expires, other manufacturers may copy the drug and release it under its generic name.
 Generic drugs require FDA approval but do not require full R&D because clinical trials for safety & efficacy were already established by the original producer.
 To obtain approval, generic manufacturers only need to demonstrate equivalency; shortening the process to 1 - 3 years.